GeoTechUVigo/cropmerge/README.md

 # cropmerge
-Library for cropping point clouds in blocks and merge them wtih their predicted labels after been segmented.
+Library for cropping point clouds in blocks and merge them with semantic and instance labels.

+## Overview

+## Citation

 ## Licence